TipGreenTea/covid19_infodemic_detection/README.md

 We have implemented our methods in Keras.

 Please note that in order to run the code:
-The path should be speficied correctly based on each local computer The model parameters should be speficied differently depend on the grid-search range
+1. The path should be speficied correctly based on each local computer <br>
+2. The model parameters should be speficied differently depend on the grid-search range
 ___

 ### Citation